2023-12-09

 In this example, earlier instructions also need to be chain-commented to explain how reg

-already has the address of var1
+a already has the address of var1 before this

 inserted instruction.